-A party has fourteen days from this date to file written objections to the Report and

-Recommendation's factual findings and legal conclusions.
-A party's failure to file written objections waives that party's right to challenge on appeal any unobjected-to factual finding or legal conclusion the district judge adopts from the Report and Recommendation.
+A party has fourteen days from this date to file written objections to the Report and Recommendation's factual findings and legal conclusions.
+Failure to file written objections waives that party's right to challenge on appeal any unobjected-to factual finding or legal conclusion the district judge adopts from the Report and Recommendation.
 11th Cir.
 R. 3-1.
-In order to expedite the final disposition of this matter, if the parties have no objection to this report and recommendation, they may promptly file a joint notice of no objection.
+To expedite the final disposition of this matter, if the parties have no objection to this report and recommendation, then they may promptly file a joint notice of no objection.

-RECOMMENDED in Orlando, Florida, on January 22, 2018.
+RECOMMENDED in Orlando, Florida, on May 9, 2018.